 Santa Fe is famous for many reasons: it’s the oldest state capital in the United States, an internationally renowned center for the arts, and a hotbed of history and culture.

 Visitors and locals alike love wandering its narrow streets admiring the sun-warmed adobe buildings, delighting in the fiery flavors of the local, chile-drenched cuisine (the official state question is ‘red or green’ in reference to what kind of chile you want with your meal – you can even order it ‘Christmas’, as in both), admiring world-class art in galleries, museums, or onstage at performance venues like the Santa Fe Opera, exploring the surrounding landscapes that inspired artists like Georgia O’Keeffe, and more.
 But as a big tourist destination, it can be hard to determine which are the best things to do in Santa Fe and what’s the best way to get the true City Different experience.

-Having lived in Santa Fe for more than twenty years, here are a local’s recommendations for how to spend a weekend in Santa Fe, New Mexico.
+Having lived in Santa Fe for more than twenty years, here are a local’s recommendations for how to spend 48 hours in Santa Fe, New Mexico.

 Find a well-situated hotel

 Santa Fe has almost infinite possibilities for places to stay, from adorable casitas to upscale luxury outfits.
 Choose a place near the downtown area, as many of the best restaurants and attractions will be within walking distance; Inn of the Five Graces is a particularly sumptuous outfit housed in a discrete adobe building, and the Inn and Spa at Loretto is one of the most iconic adobe landmarks in town.